-The site is located at the southwest corner of Wilson Avenue and S. William Street; however, obtains its sole access from Wilson Avenue through a traditional driveway approach not unlike the majority of construction within the R-1 and R-MF districts surrounding the site.
-The driveway on the subject property has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR with a maximum of 8 guests.
+The site is located one property east of the northeast corner of Carter Lane and Victoria Drive; however, obtains its sole access from Victoria Drive through a traditional driveway approach not unlike the majority of construction within the R-1 district surrounding the site.
+The driveway on the subject property has adequate on-site/off-street parking to meet the regulatory requirements to support the desired 8 guests.

-Wilson Avenue is a local residential street with parking permitted along its southern frontage.
-On-street parking is permitted on the western frontage of S. William Street which is classified as a neighborhood collector.
-Sidewalks are installed on both sides of Wilson and on the western frontage of S. William .
+Victoria Drive is a local residential street with no parking permitted along both sides of the street.
+No sidewalks are installed on Victoria Drive.
 Staff finds that the design of the parking and the site's access is sufficient to support future traffic generation without compromising public safety.